Hiren Kanani

 These work instructions are interactive, have visuals to transform information effortlessly, and are user-friendly so that industrial workers can use them with ease.
 They impart knowledge to all your frontline workers and ensure quality threshold for mass production.

-However, what is the clear purpose of manufacturing work instruction?
+However, what is the clear purpose of manufacturing work instructions?

 The purpose of manufacturing work instructions is to aid your enterprise’s production process for quality products.